bertlr/GCodeRealign/GCodeRealign/README.md

 # GCodeRealign

-Allow to define relationsship between the elements (lines and arcs) of a contour and solve it.
+A geometric constraint solver.
+It allows to define relationsships between the elements (lines and arcs) of a contour and solve it.

 # Installation